Select lighter weight card stock or heavier weight

 alternating with a "whole" diamond of another.

-8. Position, align and attach along side seams,
+8. Position, align and attach along side seams,overlapping the straight plain edge of one panel

 overlapping the side tabs of the opposite panel.